Madonna and contemporary arts: Art for charity

 She has used art for charity.
 A canvas painting by Madonna went to a charity auction in 1991, and was bought by actor Jason Hervey.
 She hosted a family art sale with two of her children to raise money for victims of the 2020 Beirut explosion.
 In 2022, Madonna and Anthony Vaccarello curated and organized Sex by Madonna at Art Basel from November 29 to December 4, a free-pass pop-up exhibition honoring the 30 years of her first book Sex.
-A re-edition of 800 copies was released with the proceeds going to her charitable organization, Raising Malawi.
+A re-edition of 800 copies was released with the proceeds going to her charitable organization Raising Malawi.
+When her project "Art for Freedom" was operating, she donated $10,000 each month to a nonprofit organization of a featured artist's choice.
+Her NFT project with "Beeple" generated primary auction sales volume of $612,000, destined to three charities picked by the pair.

-In 2013, Madonna sold the 1921 work Three Women at the Red Table of Fernand Léger which she bought in 1990 for $3.4 million, raising $7.2 million.
+In 2013, Madonna sold Three Women at the Red Table (1921) by Fernand Léger which she bought in 1990 for $3.4 million, raising $7.2 million.
 This was in support of female education through her Ray of Light Foundation.
 The action was reportedly a combination of her passions for art and education, with Madonna declaring: "I want to trade something valuable for something invaluable – Educating Girls!".
-In 2016, during her Madonna: Tears of a Clown at Art Basel, Miami she held an art auction to benefit Madonna's Raising Malawi, as well as art and education initiatives.
+In 2016, during her Madonna: Tears of a Clown at Art Basel, Miami she held an art auction to benefit Raising Malawi and art and education initiatives.
 She auctioned pieces of artists such as Damien Hirst and Tracey Emin.
 Combined with other personal belongings, she raised more than $7.5 million.

-When her project "Art for Freedom" was operating, she donated $10,000 each month to a nonprofit organization of a featured artist's choice.
-Her NFT project with "Beeple" generated primary auction sales volume of $612,000, destined to three charities picked by Madonna and "Beeple".